danklammer/bytesize-icons/README.md

 ## Usage

-Either drop each icon inline directly in your page as-needed, or loaded them up via external `.svg` file and the `use` tag. ([You can learn more about using an external SVG reference.](https://css-tricks.com/svg-use-with-external-reference-take-2/)).
+Either drop each icon inline directly in your page as-needed, or loaded them up via external `.svg` file and the `use` tag. ([Learn more about using an external SVG reference.](https://css-tricks.com/svg-use-with-external-reference-take-2/)).
 You can then easily change the weight of the icon by changing `stroke-width` attribute.

 You can also change the shape of the line caps and the line joins with `stroke-linecap` and `stroke-linejoin`.
 This will change the style of the icons by making them rounded or squared off.